morse-simulator/morse/doc/morse/what_new.rst

 - A new sensor :doc:`user/sensors/velocity` allows to retrieve properly the velocities of a robot which use a physic controller.
+- The :doc:`user/sensors/semantic_camera` performance has been improved.
+It has a new option 'noocclusion' to disable occlusion testing and get even better performances.

 Builder API
 -----------